djwrisley/RLAC/_posts/2024-03-05-corpus-assignment2-S24.md

 - Was the format in which the corpus reached you sufficient for your purposes?
 What are some of the shortcomings of the texts?
 - What is a trend you can identify in the materials?
 What are you able to learn by looking at the text the way you did?
 - Were there any surprises in your exploration?
+- Are there any differences in the ways the different wordclouds visualize the words?
 - How well would this assignment work for a language other than English?